-- a) in case of residential real estates, the valuation has to be performed at least once at every three years and for the commercial real estates and vacant land type building, the valuation has to be performed once per year. - b) in case of tangible goods, the valuation has to be performed at least once per year.
+- a) in case of residential real estates, the valuation has to be performed at least once at every three years and for the commercial real estates and vacant land type building, the valuation has to be performed once per year. - b) in case of tangible goods, the valuation has to be performed at least once per year - c) residential collateral related to non-performing exposures shall be revalued annually.